constarg/terminal-tool-builder-lib/README.md

 Below will be analyzed how the library can be used.<br><br>

 ## Initializing the builder
-An empty c_builder pointer must be defined to start building the terminal tool.
+A variable with type tool_builder can be defined like below
 ```C
 struct tool_builder builder;
 ```